niccokunzmann/Anya.Walsh/content/offerings/rose-temple.md

 ​

 Why come to a Temple?

-- If youre craving more physical contact, more love, more connection

-- Experience the complete unconditional love in a hug or to gaze deeply into the eyes, the windows of our soul, of another being and feel seen whilst seeing another with masks

-- to connect deeply to others desiring connection in boundaried, safe, loving consensual touch.

-- to Learn to feel into our boundaries and desires and how to express them

- - Feeling into what emotions arise and moving through, healing them within a safe container

-- Discover your sensual nature deeper

- - Learn how to fully drop into Recieving and how to ask for what you want

-- Coming fully into the pleasure of giving pleasurable touch with full loving compassion

-Also featuring live acoustic music, beautiful handpan & shamanic sounds
+You are committed to your unfolding of yourself, your path in sexuality & living in alignment with your life force truth You desire deeper connection to your sexuality
+You desire to feel empowered, expanded & whole in sexuality with yourself & with others You desire to feel amongst like-minded people who want this too, to connect to your soul & eros tribe

 ----

 Each Temple is entirely different, you will never have the same experience twice, even if you came to every single Temple.
 But a typical structure of our Temple of Love looks like this:

-Agreements for creating a safe container
+- Agreements for creating a safe container

-Opening Ritual, opening into sounds and movement of our sensual being
+- Opening Ritual, opening into sounds and movement of our sensual being

-- Walkabout connection games
+- Self connection, self-love & nervous system resourcing practices

-- Exercises for learning & establishing Boundaries & Consent
+- Exercises for embodied listening of your Boundaries & Consent

 - Facilitated exercises for connection in physical contact or energetic (option for non-physical contact), opening our sensual experience

-- Full circle check in

-- Deeper, richer exercises dropping deeper into our embodied experience

-- Opening to free space - check in beforehand and establishing boundaries & how to take care of yourself and others.
+- Opening to free space - where we integrate and explore what we have learnt so far with others.
+Emotional support available from facilitators & assistants.

-- Closing circle, integration, aftercare & expression of words and sounds to close our experience individually and as a collective
+- Closing circle, integration, aftercare

-​

-Held in a new beautiful wooden cabin with gorgeous views for our evening Temple for a nourishing cosy safe container

-​

-This is a clothing optional space as our human bodies are beautiful and we wish to welcome and celebrate our bodies.
-However for holding a safe container, we hold a boundary of this being a pants on space (all genders) for ensuring no skin to skin genital contact.
-It is non-penetrative space in any means of penetrating genitals so this pants on boundary enables that an easy way to hold that safely for everyone.
-Full nudity is allowed within sauna/hot tub experiences where that contained experience is a non-sexual space.

-Come however makes you feel most comfortable and empowered, whether that is casual clothing, sexy clothing, smart clothing, underwear - it is all beautiful

 This event is open for individuals, couples, lovers, friends, female bodied, male bodied, non-binary/other-gender bodied.

-We'd like this to be available for all, get in touch if you feel called.

 ​

-To book your place or If you have questions please contact myself at: lovetemplewestwales@gmail.com or 07443443868
+To book your place or If you have questions please contact myself at: heartoftherosewales@gmail.com

 ​----